 The different cards in the Spark Business credit card line feature various rewards programs to meet just about any small business need, including travel, rewards, and cash back.
 You will need to visit the Capital One Spark Business website to learn more about these cards and determine which is right for your business.

-I’m a bug fan of linking credit cards and banking accounts with the same brand.
+I’m a big fan of linking credit cards and banking accounts with the same brand.
 It makes managing your accounts easier, as it requires fewer logins and smartphone apps.
 It also makes it easier to deal with any customer service issues that may arise.

 Choose the Best Business Banking Account for Your Needs

 There are many factors to consider when choosing a business banking account.
 The primary factors I looked at when I opened my Capital One Spark account was the interest rate.
 I had a local bank where I could handle all of my deposits, but I wanted to earn a little extra on the cash I had on hand.
 That made the Capital One Spark Business Savings Account the best option for my needs.

 This could be from one of the largest banks in the US, such as Chase Business Checking Account or a Wells Fargo business account.
 On the other hand, you may be better served by opening an account with a local or regional bank, or with a local credit union.
 There really is no one-size-fits-all approach for business banking accounts.